runnerty/docs/docs/config.md

 }
 ```

 These values can be used in the whole plan (chains and proccess) referencing them.
 Runnerty has also some default values.
-Have a look at: [link]
+Have a look at: [Global values](../values/#global-values).

-## Cripted passwords
+## Encrypted Passwords

 Runnerty offers the possibility to encrypt passwords so it is not necessary to put passwords on the config.json file.